M0nica/github-issue-tracker/README.md

 # GitHub Issue Tracker

-This appliction allows users to re-order their GitHub issues in the UI.
+This application allows users to re-order their GitHub issues in the UI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).